geeroovaa/PUI2017_grv232/HW3_grv232/README.md

 # Assignment 1
 I created 100 data samples for each distribution and then plotted the mean to prove the central limit theorem.
 They all complied with this theorem.
-The more the size of the sample tended to infinity the more the sample mean tended to the population's. mean.
+The more the size of the sample tended to infinity the more the sample mean tended to the population's mean.
 The histograms were plotted for each data distribution with all of them having different patterns.

 # Assignment 2